thesocompany/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 <div class="va-introtext">

 Find out how to access VA mental health services for posttraumatic stress disorder (PTSD), psychological effects of military sexual trauma (MST), depression, grief, anxiety, and other needs.
-You can use some services even if you're not enrolled in VA health care.
+And find out how to get free mental health care for a year after separation—no matter your discharge status, service history, or eligibility for VA health care.

 </div>